eduvpn/eduvpn.org/pages/documentation.md

 title: Documentation
 ---

-For now all documenation can be found in our GitHub [repository](https://github.com/eduvpn/documentation).
+For now all documentation can be found in our GitHub [repository](https://github.com/eduvpn/documentation).
 If you want to install your own eduVPN server, go [here](https://github.com/eduvpn/documentation/blob/master/README.md#deployment).